-For the period 1996 through 2000, the total estimated human-caused mortality and serious injury to the Gulf of Maine humpback whale stock is estimated as 3.0 per year (USA waters, 2.4; Canadian waters, 0.6).
-This average is derived from two components: 1) incidental fishery interaction records, 2.8 (USA waters, 2.2; Canadian waters, 0.6); and 2) records of vessel collisions, 0.2 (USA waters, 0.2; Canadian waters, 0).
+For the period 1997 through 2001, the total estimated human-caused mortality and serious injury to the Gulf of Maine humpback whale stock is estimated as 2.6 per year (USA waters, 2.0; Canadian waters, 0.6).
+This average is derived from two components: 1) incidental fishery interaction records, 2.2 (USA waters, 6; Canadian waters, 0.6); and 2) records of vessel collisions, 0.4 (USA waters, 0.4; Canadian waters, 0).
 There were additional humpback mortalities and serious injuries that occurred in the southeastern and mid-Atlantic states that could not be confirmed as involving members of the Gulf of Maine stock.
-These records represent an additional minimum annual average of 1.6 human-caused mortalities and serious injuries to humpbacks over the time period, of which 1.0 per year are attributable to incidental fishery interactions and 0.6 per year are attributable to vessel collisions.
+These records represent an additional minimum annual average of 1.6 human-caused mortalities and serious injuries to humpbacks over the time period, of which 1.2 per year are attributable to incidental fishery interactions and 0.4 per year are attributable to vessel collisions.

-Note that in the 1996 and 1998 stock assessment reports, a six-year time frame was used to calculate the averages for fishery interactions and vessel collisions.
+Note that in the 1998 stock assessment report, a six-year time frame was used to calculate the averages for fishery interactions and vessel collisions.
 A five-year period has been used since to be consistent with the time frames used for calculating the averages for the observed fishery and for other species.
-Beginning with the

-2001 Stock Assessment Report, Canadian records were incorporated into the mortality and serious injury rates of this report to reflect the effective range of this stock as described above.
-Beginning with this report, records from the southeastern and mid-Atlantic states involving individuals that could not be identified as members of the Gulf of Maine stock were tallied separately.
+Beginning with the 2001 Stock Assessment Report, Canadian records were incorporated into the mortality and serious injury rates, to reflect the effective range of this stock as described above.
+In addition, records from the southeastern and mid-Atlantic states involving individuals that could not be identified as members of the Gulf of Maine stock were tallied separately.
 Conversely, records involving unidentified individuals reported between New York and the Bay of Fundy were assumed to be whales from the Gulf of Maine stock.
 It is also important to stress that serious injury determinations are made based upon the best available information at the time of writing; these determinations may change with the availability of new information.
 For the purposes of this report, discussion is primarily limited to those records considered confirmed human-caused mortalities or serious injuries.

-To better assess human impacts (both vessel collision and net entanglement), and considering the number of decomposed and incompletely or unexamined animals in the records, there needs to be greater emphasis on the timely recovery of carcasses and complete necropsies.
+To better assess human impacts (both vessel collision and gear entanglement), and considering the number of decomposed and incompletely or unexamined animals in the records, there needs to be greater emphasis on the timely recovery of carcasses and complete necropsies.
 The literature and review of records described here suggest that there are significant human impacts beyond those recorded in the fishery observer data.
 For example, a study of entanglement-related scarring on the caudal peduncle of 134 individual humpback whales in the Gulf of Maine suggested that between 48% and 65% had experienced entanglements (Robbins and Mattila 2001).
 Decomposed and/or unexamined animals (e.g., carcasses reported but not retrieved or necropsied) represent 'lost data', some of which may relate to human impacts.